ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

 Euclidian Cluster Extraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This method is useful for any application where there are multiple objects.
 This is also a complicated PCL method.
-An in depth example can be found on the `PCL Euclidean Cluster Extration Tutorial <http://pointclouds.org/documentation/tutorials/cluster_extraction.php#cluster-extraction>`__.
+An in depth example can be found on the `PCL Euclidean Cluster Extraction Tutorial <http://pointclouds.org/documentation/tutorials/cluster_extraction.php#cluster-extraction>`__.

 #.
 In ``py_perception_node.cpp``, update the switch statement in ``filterCallback`` to look as shown below: